dinkzilla/mdl-ext/src/lightboard/readme.md

 *   `Enter/Space` - When focus is on slide, pressing `Enter`/`Space` selects that particular slide.
 The lightboard emits a **select** event.
 *   `Shift+Tab` - Generally the reverse of `Tab`.

 ## Events
-The lightboard emits a custom **select** event when a slide is clicked.
+The lightboard emits a custom `select` event when a slide is clicked.
 The event has a detail object with the following content:
 ```
 {
   source  // the slide instance that caused the event
 }
 ```

+## Public methods

+### upgradeSlides()
+Upgrade a slides with aria attributes and ripple effects.
+If you add slides to the lightboard after the page has loaded, you must call `upgradeSlides()` to notify the component about the added slides.

 ## Configuration options